dense-analysis/ale/README.md

 In other words, this plugin allows you to lint while you type.

-**NOTE:** This Vim plugin has been written pretty quickly so far, and is still in rapid development.
-Documentation and stable APIs will follow later.

 ## Supported Languages and Tools

 This plugin supports the following languages and tools.
 All available